gcatanese/udacityCapstoneProject/README.md

 # Uses Cases

-There dataset can be used by data scientists and analysts to gain deeper understanding of the raising climate temperatures (within continents, countries, cities and around airports.).
-The findings can be also projected on US demographics to explore how different genders or ethnic groups are also impacted.
+The datasets can be used by data scientists and analysts to gain deeper understanding of the raising climate temperatures (within continents, countries, cities and around airports.).
+The findings can be also projected on US demographics to explore how different genders or ethnic groups might be impacted.

 # Tools